social-protocols/social-protocols.github.io/content/post/give-truth-the-advantage/index.md

 >
 > -- Harlan Ellison

 In [Truthtelling Games](/truthtelling-games), I show how game theory can be used to establish an **equilibrium** at honest behavior: a situation where rational individuals are better off revealing what they **honestly think is true**, because other people are doing the same.

-Platforms such as Twitter essentially turns argument into a game that is won by making arguments that are popular within some echo chamber.
-But it is possible to change the rules of the game so that it is won by posting and upvoting the most **informed** content.
 In [The Deliberative Poll](/the-deliberative-poll), I propose a method for encouraging productive discussion and identifying the most **informed opinions**.

+A combination of a Truthtelling Game and a Deliberative Poll can result in a virtuous feedback loop where people win attention by promoting **honest and informed opinions**.

 ## The Marketplace of Ideas

 > "If we do not have the capacity to distinguish what’s true from what’s false, then by definition the marketplace of ideas doesn’t work.
 And by definition our democracy doesn’t work."
 >